Bug #2016

 I think we need to have a conference call about this.
 You keep saying that ACE1 is not estimating the CTF properly past 10 Å, but empirical evidence says that it performs the best.
 Does everyone think we can get a Scripps, Berkley, and FSU conference call?
 It would need to be hosted by Scripps, I think.

-Updated by Amber Herold almost 12 years ago
+Updated by Amber Herold about 12 years ago

 I can work on setting up a call.
 Finding a time that works for everyone may be the hard part.
 Scott and Neil, can you suggest times that work for you?